Satish615/Clash-of-kings/Core Values/Feedback.md

 Shiva has created timer function for the players after each move , Feedback is to create functions to display the timer on the front end for players to see.
 Satish has created a multiplayer chat feedback is reduce the chatbox size so that it fits the screen size beside chess board.

+Tasks to be done in This week:
+To implement kills for each player with static pieces and other players.
+To implement the logic for assigning players to boards available.
+To redesign the home page for player joining the game.